Performance Portable Monte Carlo Neutron Transport in MCDC via Numba

-Many tools have been developed to extend the Python-as-glue scheme to allow producing single-source compute kernels for both CPUs and GPUs.
-One tactic is to use a domain-specific language to avoid needing a low-level language (e.g., FORTRAN, C).
+Many tools have been developed to extend the Python-as-glue scheme to allow producing mostly single-source compute kernels for both CPUs and GPUs.
+One tactic is using a domain-specific language to avoid needing a low-level language (e.g., FORTRAN, C).
 A domain-specific language is designed to alleviate development difficulties for a group of subject-area experts and can abstract hardware targets if defined with that goal.
 PyFR, for example, is an open-source computational fluid dynamics solver that implements a domain-specific language plus Python structure to run on CPUs and Nvidia, Intel, and AMD GPUs~\cite{pyfrPetascale}.
 Witherden et al.~\cite{pyfrPetascale} discussed how this scheme allows PyFR developers to rapidly deploy numerical methods at deployment HPC scales and have demonstrated performance at the petascale.

 Other projects have addressed the need to write user-defined compute kernels entirely in Python script.
 Numba is a compiler that lowers a small subset of Python code with NumPy arrays and functions into LLVM, then just in time (JIT) compiles to a specific hardware target \cite{lam_numba_2015}.
-Numba also compiles global and device functions for Nvidia GPUs from compute kernels defined in Python.
+Numba can also compile global and device functions for Nvidia GPUs from compute kernels defined in Python.
 API calls are made through Numba on both the Python side (e.g., allocate and move data to and from the GPU) and within compiled device functions (e.g., to execute atomic operations).

 When compiling to GPUs, Numba supports an even smaller subset of Python, losing most of the operability with NumPy functions.
 If functions are defined using only that smallest subset, Numba can compile the same functions to CPUs or GPUs, or execute those functions purely in Python.
 Numba data allocations on the GPU can be consumed and ingested by functions from CuPy if linear-algebra operations are required in conjunction with user-defined compute kernels.

+Motivated by Numba's capabilities, we developed a new Monte Carlo neutron transport application called Monte Carlo / Dynamic Code\footnote{\url{https://github.com/CEMeNT-PSAAP/MCDC}} (MC/DC) \cite{mcdc_joss_2024, variansyah_mc23_mcdc}.
+Our development of MC/DC uses a Numba+Python development scheme along with a GPU event scheduler to abate portability issues and allow for rapidly developing novel numerical methods at the HPC scale on CPUs and GPUs.